- SPIRIT OF PELORUS JACK -

 (Words & Music by John Donoghue)

-Oh Pelorus Jack, he did his best,
+Oh Pelorus Jack, he did

 to keep mankind on his side

 but to man a dolphin's no more than a fish,